LuluDavid/Monopoly/README.md

 <p align="center">
   <img src="./pictures/property.png" width=430 height=400>  <img src="./pictures/dices.png" width=430 height=400>
 </p>
+Because of that, we also use [cannon.js](https://schteppe.github.io/cannon.js/) for physics simulation on the dice throw.
-We also use [notify.js](https://notifyjs.jpillora.com/) to notify other players of the game changes.
+Finally, we use [notify.js](https://notifyjs.jpillora.com/) to notify other players of the game changes.

 ## Project's Architecture
 ```